pajavilc/multiplayerTicktacktoe/README.md

 - ws

 ## setup
 You need to install NodeJS from [_here_](https://nodejs.org/en/download/).
-Next you have to create .env in server and include all the variables from .env.example
+Next you have to create .env in server and include all of the variables from .env.example

   Example: